-“Today, we are announcing 53 new cases, including three epi-linked cases, for a total of 3,934 cases in British Columbia.
+This represents 294 new cases, including three epi-linked cases, since we reported on Friday, for a total of 5,790 cases in British Columbia.

-There are 386 active cases of COVID-19 in the province and 3,353 people who tested positive have recovered.
+There are 1,107 active cases of COVID-19 in the province, 2,723 people who are under active public health monitoring as a result of identified exposure to known cases, and 4,466 people who tested positive have recovered.

-There are 11 individuals hospitalized with COVID-19, four of whom are in intensive care.
+Currently, 28 individuals are hospitalized with COVID-19, 10 of whom are in intensive care.
 The remaining people with COVID-19 are recovering at home in self-isolation."

-1,167 cases of COVID-19 in the Vancouver Coastal Health region, 2,069 in the Fraser Health region, 147 in the Island Health region, 389 in the Interior Health region, 93 in the Northern Health region, which remains stable and at the same amount as that of Wednesday.
+1,900 cases of COVID-19 in the Vancouver Coastal Health region, 3,042 in the Fraser Health region, 175 in the Island Health region, 440 in the Interior Health region, 154 in the Northern Health region an increase of twelve since Friday.

 The BC Centre for Disease control has some valuable Coronavirus notes related to COVID-19 you can explore that information here.